-The most remarkable application of LLMs is ChatGPT, which adapts GPT-3.5 for dialogue and shows an amazing conversation ability with humans.
+The most remarkable application of LLMs is ChatGPT, which adapts GPT-3.5 for dialogue and demonstrates an amazing conversation ability.
 The implementation process of ChatGPT is shown in Fig.~\ref{fig:ChatGPT} \cite{Lujingwei}.
-It first trains GPT on a large-scale corpus in an unsupervised manner and then fine-tunes it using supervised learning on a dataset of labeler demonstrations.
-After that, it optimizes the model using reinforcement learning from human feedback (RLHF) \cite{RLHF,LSHF}, which trains a reward model to learn from direct feedback provided by human evaluators and optimizes the GPT model by formulating it as a reinforcement learning problem.
+It first trains GPT on a large-scale corpus and then fine-tunes it on a dataset of labeler demonstrations.
+After that, it optimizes the model using RLHF \cite{RLHF}, which trains a reward model to learn from direct feedback provided by human evaluators and optimizes the GPT model by formulating it as a reinforcement learning problem.
 In this setting, the pre-trained GPT model serves as the policy model that takes small pieces of prompts \cite{Prompt-learning} as inputs and returns output texts.
 The GPT policy model is then optimized using the proximal policy optimization (PPO) algorithm \cite{PPO} against the reward model.
-Based on the RLHF method, ChatGPT enables GPT to follow the expected instructions of humans and reduce the generation of toxic, biased, and harmful content.
-Besides, ChatGPT adopts the chain-of-thought strategy \cite{wei2022chain} and is additionally trained on code data, which enable it to solve tasks that require intermediate logical steps to derive the final answer.
+Based on the RLHF method, ChatGPT enables GPT to follow the expected instructions of humans and reduces the generation of toxic, biased, and harmful content.
+Besides, ChatGPT adopts the chain-of-thought strategy \cite{wei2022chain} and is additionally trained on code data, enabling it to solve tasks that require intermediate logical steps.

-Another notable advancement is the GPT-4 \cite{GPT-4}, a model that extends the text input to multimodal signals and exhibits greater proficiency at solving tasks compared to its predecessors \cite{bubeck2023sparks}.
-Furthermore, GPT-4 has undergone six months of iterative alignment that adds an additional safety reward in the RLHF training, which has led to it being more adept at generating helpful, honest, and harmless contents.
-In addition, GPT-4 implements some enhanced optimization methods, such as predictable scaling that can accurately predict GPT-4's final performance from smaller models trained using less computation.
-Overall, the field of LLM is experiencing rapid growth, with numerous LLMs such as Lamda \cite{Lamda}, Flan-PaLM \cite{Flan-PaLM}, and PanGu \cite{PanGu} being developed.
+Another notable advancement is GPT-4 \cite{GPT-4}, a model that extends text input to multimodal signals and exhibits greater proficiency at solving tasks \cite{bubeck2023sparks}.
+Furthermore, GPT-4 has undergone six months of iterative alignment, adding an additional safety reward in the RLHF training, which has made it more adept at generating helpful, honest, and harmless content.
+Additionally, GPT-4 implements some enhanced optimization methods, such as predictable scaling that accurately predicts GPT-4's final performance from smaller models trained with less computation.

 Table~\ref{tab:plm} summarizes the characteristics of the above context-based PLMs and LLMs.
-As observed, the Transformer model has been widely adopted as base model by most of the recent PLMs.
-Besides, it is apparent that the parameter size of the largest model has increased year by year on an annual basis.
+As observed, the parameter size of the largest model has increased year by year.